What is Paper Chromatography?

 Drying of Chromatogram

-After the development, the solvent front is marked and the left to dry in a dry cabinet or oven.
+After the development, the solvent front is marked and left to dry in a dry cabinet or oven.

 Thus, in order to obtain a measure of the extent of movement of a component in a paper chromatography experiment, “Rf value” is calculated for each separated component in the developed chromatogram.
-An Rf value is a number that is defined as distance traveled by the component from application point.
+An Rf value is a number that is defined as the distance traveled by the component from the application point.

 Applications of Paper Chromatography